WolfExplode/bpm_analysis/Documentation/BPM Analysis documentation.md

 Kick-Start Recovery Mechanism feels like a band aid fix to this issue.
 A more robust solution should be used instead

 ### Kick-Start Recovery Mechanism
+- [x] Deprecated feature

+> [!
+Deprecated]-
-**Problem:** When paring ratio reaches, 0 it's very difficult to begin paring again since lack of pairing decreases pairing ratio.
+> **Problem:** When paring ratio reaches, 0 it's very difficult to begin paring again since lack of pairing decreases pairing ratio.
 This is a negative feedback loop.
-During recovery, S2 disappears.
+> During recovery, S2 disappears.
 The algorithm enters a "Lone S1 only" mode and can't exit even when S2 reappears.
-**Solution:** Scan last 4 beats.
+> **Solution:** Scan last 4 beats.
 If pattern is S1→Noise repeated 3+ times, temporarily boost pairing ratio to 0.60.
-**Why this works:** S2 re-emerges as faint peaks that fail normal confidence thresholds.
+> **Why this works:** S2 re-emerges as faint peaks that fail normal confidence thresholds.
 Kick-start gives them a chance to anchor the rhythm again.

+## Heart Rate Kinetics

+Implemented in `scripts/hr_reactivity.py`; HRR, peak-recovery-rate, and peak-exertion-rate also live in `hrv.py`.

+Heart-rate kinetics studies the _time course_ of the HR response at the onset, during, and cessation of exercise.
+The rise is often modeled with exponential functions to obtain a **time constant** (half-time): a smaller constant means faster acceleration and generally better cardiovascular fitness.

+Useful metrics from a bpm/time curve (age and resting HR as inputs):
+- `MaxHR = 220 - age`,  `HRReserve = MaxHR - RestingHR`
+- **Heart Rate Recovery (HRR):** drop in BPM within N seconds after peak exercise.
+Fast recovery indicates efficient parasympathetic reactivation. `HRR = PeakHR - HR_after_1min`.
+- **Heart Rate Acceleration (HRA / rHRI):** slope of the HR rise at exercise onset, in bpm/s. `HRA = (HR2 - HR1) / (t2 - t1)`.
+Steeper means a more rapid autonomic response. rHRI is the first-derivative maximum of HR(t).

+### Detecting the exercise period
+All timing must be inferred from the bpm/time curve alone:
+- Define `inc_threshold` / `dec_threshold` as functions of age, sex, resting HR.
+Then `is_increasing = dbpm > inc_threshold`, `is_decreasing = dbpm < dec_threshold`.
+- Find contiguous increasing segments (minimum duration ~30 s) followed by decreasing segments; allow a small "discontinuity duration" so brief intra-exercise dips do not split one effort into two.
+- `t_start`: scan back from `t_peak` until HR < `resting + 0.1*reserve`, or the slope stops being positive for ~10 s. `t_end`: scan forward from `t_peak` until the slope stays negative for ~10 s.
+- "Find the forest from inside the trees": ignore small temporal bumps; treat each large hill as its own exercise period, compute HRA/HRR per hill, then average and report the max.

+### Two HRA / two HRR
+Because sustained exercise plateaus asymptotically, measuring t2 at the absolute BPM peak inflates the denominator and flattens the slope.
+So compute both:
+- `HRA_peak = (HR_peak - HR_start) / (t_peak - t_start)`
+- `HRA_90   = (0.9*HR_peak - HR_start) / (t_90 - t_start)`

+and similarly two HRR (measured from `t_peak` vs from `t_end`), to capture the most intense, cleanest segment.
+Hard physiological limits help disambiguate: e.g. a low measured HRR combined with high HRA and a low resting HR suggests continued lower-intensity exertion (a steady decline) rather than a true recovery phase.

 ---

-<a id="prominence"></a>
-## 7. Prominence & noise floor
+## Prominence & noise floor

-### Explanation of prominence calculation  _(written ~2026-01-05)_
 ### Peak Prominence Calculation
 **Purpose:** Prominence measures how much a peak stands above its local background, making it robust against global volume changes and temporary noise.
 Initially, I only compared peaks by their amplitudes but background noise (the noise floor) needed to be accounted for.